borel/nodeLab/README.md

 # nodeLab
-Have fun with Node.jsgit config --list !!!
+Have fun with Node !!!